lbc45123/lbc45123.github.io_old/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Applied Physics at Stanford University (2018 - ?), fortunately advised by Prof. [Shanhui Fan](https://scholar.google.com/citations?user=BECu7wYAAAAJ&hl=zh-CN), with a PhD minor in Statistics.
+I am currently a PhD student in applied physics at Stanford University (2018 - ?), fortunately advised by Prof. [Shanhui Fan](https://scholar.google.com/citations?user=BECu7wYAAAAJ&hl=zh-CN), with a PhD minor in statistics.
 Before coming to Stanford, I completed a B.Eng. from National University of Singapore (2015-2018), with a double major in engineering science and physics plus a minor in computer science.

 Research
 ======